 Downsview Park is a dynamic urban park that combines active and passive elements, reflecting the diverse nature of the surrounding Downsview community.
 Visitors from all over the Greater Toronto Area are attracted to the Park’s various on-site uses, ranging from education, sports, nature, recreation and cultural events.

-Downsview Park is an approximately 291 acre (118 hectares) combination green-space and mixed-use parcel located in the City of Toronto.
-The park, currently under the stewardship of Canada Lands Company, represents a majority of the Downsview Lands site, a former Department of National Defence base.
+Downsview Park is an approximately 291-acre (118 hectares) combination greenspace and mixed-use parcel located in the City of Toronto.
+The Park, under the stewardship of Canada Lands Company, represents a majority of the Downsview Lands site, a former Department of National Defence property.

-In addition to its community offerings, Downsview Park also offers active recreational uses; the Hangar, a 45,000-square-metre (485,000-square-foot) multi-purpose facility, continued its successful sports programming with more than 1,400 teams participating in its soccer and volleyball leagues, and over 200 teams attending four tournaments during the 2013–2014 season.
+In addition to these community offerings, Downsview Park also offers active recreational uses; the Hangar, a 43,700-square-metre (470,000-square-foot) multi-purpose facility, continues successful sports programming with teams participating in numerous sports.

 Scotia Pond, a 176,000-square-foot state-of-the-art four-pad arena, opened its doors in late 2013.
 The ice rinks are very active, with residents from all over the GTA enjoying league sports and ice time.

 The site is also home to Toronto FC's professional team training facility and youth academy.